Student Placement Policy

 - The current teacher evaluates each student’s academic skills, work habits, behavior, leadership, etc. Parents or guardians have the option to complete the “Parent/Guardian Input for Class Placement” electronic form during the spring of the previous school year, providing more information to be used by the Placement Team.

 - Placement Teams are established for each grade level.
-Each Placement Team includes all teachers from the present grade level and other staff members as appropriate including: special education teacher, psychologist, student support specialist, ELL staff, specialist staff, school assistant and principal.
+Each Placement Team includes all teachers from the present grade level and other staff members as appropriate including: special education teacher, psychologist, student support specialist, ELL staff, specialist staff, school Principals.

 - In late August, newly enrolled students will be added to tentative class lists.
 This process will be overseen by the principal who will consult with grade level Placement Teams and school support staff as needed.